swaptacular/swpt_accounts/protocol.rst

 ```````````````````````````````````

 When client implementations process an `AccountTransfer`_ message,
-they MUST perform the following steps:

-1. Verify whether a corresponding `AL record`_ already exists.
-If it
+they MUST first verify whether a corresponding `AL record`_ already
-   does not not exist, a new AL record SHOULD be created. [#new-alr]_
+exists.
+If it does not not exist, a new AL record SHOULD be

-2. If a corresponding `AL record`_ exists (it may have been created in
+created. [#new-alr]_ Then if there is a corresponding `AL record`_ (it
-   the previous step), it MUST be verified whether the processed
+may have been just created), the following steps MUST be performed:

-   message is in the set of `AccountTransfer`_ messages already stored
+1. The processed message MUST be added to the set of
-   in the AL record.
+   `AccountTransfer`_ messages stored in the AL record.

+2. If the value of the ``previous_transfer_number`` field in the
+   processed message is the same as the value of the
+   ``transfer_number`` field in the `AL record`_, the value of the
+   ``transfer_number`` field in the AL record MUST be updated to
+   contain the value of the latest sequential transfer in the AL
+   record's set of `AccountTransfer`_
+   messages. [#sequential-transfer]_

 .. [#new-alr] The newly created `AL record`_ MUST have the same values
   for ``creditor_id``, ``debtor_id``, and ``creation_date`` as the